 You'll be required to pay the tuition fees for all, or part, of the year you're in.
-Student Finance will assess your financial situation and send you details of both the loan amounts available to you and those you'll have to pay back.
-How much you'll be charged will depend on when in the academic year you've decided to leave, calculated as follows:
+Student Finance will assess your financial situation and send you details of the loan amounts available to you and those you'll have to pay back.
+How much you'll be charged will depend on when in the academic year you've decided to leave.
+This is calculated as follows:

-- If you leave in the first term you will be charged 25% of the tuition fees for that academic year.
+- If you leave in the first term, you'll be charged 25% of the tuition fees for that academic year.

 - If you withdraw in the second term, you'll be charged 50%.